 Stone Fox Farm Creamery - Homemade ice cream

-Speaker Series - Blue Hill Historical Society in conjunction with the Maritime Heritage Festival will present a series of talks at the Blue Hill Public Library.
-All talks will start at 7pm.
+Speaker Series - The Maritime Heritage Festival, along with the Wilson Museum and Blue Hill Historical Society will present talks at the Blue Hill Public Library and at Bagaduce Music.

-2023 T Shirts, full color this year, for our volunteers and sponsors.
+2024 T Shirts, are once again full color this year, free for our volunteers and sponsors.

 They will be available for purchase at our entry table during the Festival for $20.